Actions Page#

 Start Small

-Starting with a small subset of the files to import to test and confirm that your settings, configurations, and files will work is recommended.
+Starting with a small subset of the files to import to test and confirm that your settings, configurations and files will work as expected.

 ZIP file index backup#